top of page

 Institutions are much bigger, and thus more organized and bureaucratic than family offices.
 Family offices can expeditiously make deals because they are not burdened by bureaucracy and middlemen.
 Conversations with family offices will differ from the strategic and analytic presentations typically given to institutions, which are often very cut and dry, focused on what is needed and what can be offered in that specific area.
 Institutions will typically have a manger in every field, so finding out who that is and how you can complement or work with them is much more important than how you are superior to them.
 Overall, a much more personal approach is required for family offices, while a more professional one is required for institutions.

-About PrimeAlpha
+Access PrimeAlpha

 Important Disclaimers